|SEE OUR PHOTOS OF

 There is a highly popluar circular walk starting at the Flowing Spring, up through the hills (and Bluebell Woods in Spring) to Binfield Heath, down to Shiplake, past the church to the Thames and along the river to Sonning.
 It's about 6.5 miles taking just over two hours.
 We have also deisgned another circular walk, heading to Wargrave on the South side of the Thames, hopping on the train to Shiplake and then heading back on the North side of the Thames.

-And don't forget our brand new circular walk through Dunsden, Crowsley and Binfield Heath over the rolling Chilterns. eight miles of sheer pleasure.
+And don't forget our own circular walks through Dunsden, Crowsley and Binfield Heath over the rolling Chilterns. seven miles of sheer pleasure.